 What are your legal obligations to me when acting as my investment advisor?
 How else does your firm make money and what Conflicts of Interest do you have?

 Horan Associates, Inc.: Horan Associates, Inc. (referred to as “HAI”) is an employee benefits / insurance brokerage firm offering, health, disability, dental, vision and miscellaneous other lines of benefit coverage.
-HAI is affiliated as an associated person has ownership interest.
+HAI is a shareholder of HCA, owning a 35% stake of the advisor.
 We encourage our Professionals to refer you to use companies within our network of organizations.
-If you elect to purchase an insurance product through HAI, your Professional may receive a discretionary form of compensation from that purchase, therefore creating an incentive to encourage you to buy insurance products with us.
+If you elect to purchase an insurance product through HAI, your Advisor will likely receive a discretionary form of referral compensation from that purchase, therefore creating an incentive for us to refer you to buy insurance products with our affiliates.

 How do your financial professionals make money?
 Our financial professionals are compensated based on the revenue our firm earns from their advisory services or recommendations, the amount of client assets they service, and the time and complexity required to meet a client’s needs.